davidgma/fresh-food-old-version/doc/S140 practice.md

 # Practice

-This is still work in progress but will hopefully eventually provide help as to what is allowed and what is prohibited on this diet.
+This section provides help as to what is allowed and what is prohibited on this diet.